 This course has been approved for transfer under the Independent Comprehensive Articulation Agreement as a general education course in humanities/fine arts.
-This course may satisfy a general education requirement for Catawba College.

 MUS 113 - American Music

 This course introduces various musical styles, influences, and composers of the United States from pre-Colonial times to the present.
 Emphasis is placed on the broad variety of music particular to American culture.
 Upon completion, students should be able to demonstrate skills in basic listening and understanding of American music.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.